The Curb Cut Effect

 The curb cut effect shows that helping one group can spill over into helping others.
 If nothing else it is good to help others get fair access to the things most people already have.
 With the curb cut effect, an investment to help one group can reap a greater return on investment.

 Despite this, intentionally spending resources to help just one group is often resisted by society — it can be seen as playing favorites, or creating dependencies on government handouts, and/or that helping just one group is to act at the exclusion of helping others.
 Most of this opposition comes from political conservatives who tend to have less interest in fairness or helping minorities.
 American conservatives are more likely to think of financial assistance intended to help the disadvantaged as creating a “welfare state”, despite (paradoxically) that they themselves are the number one recipient of government handouts.
-What the curb cut effect can show is that, if helping others isn’t reason enough towards charity & goodwill, at least you might also be helped in the process.
+What the curb cut effect demonstrates is that, if helping others isn’t reason enough for charity & goodwill, at least you might also be helped in the process.